 - The Amphitheatre, where 20,000 people could fit (sector II as well).

-- The Gymnasium of the Iuvenes (Palestra degli Iuvenes): the entrance was closed, but we could see the magnificent frescoes from the outside.
+- The Gymnasium of the Iuvenes (Palestra degli Iuvenes): the entrance was closed, but I could see the magnificent frescoes from the outside.
 Compared to other paintings where red, yellow and ochre prevail, there are many stunning shades of blue in this former gymnasium (sector VIII as well).

 - The House of the Vettii and the House of the Faun (Casa dei Vettii and Casa del Fauno): two magnificent houses, famous respectively for a fresco of Priapus weighing his own phallus (doorway of the House of the Vettii), and for the stunning bronze statue of a faun as well as a huge mosaic depicting the armies of Alexander the Great on the floor (House of the Faun).
 Both are located in sector VI, north-west of Pompeii.